[MARMAM] River dolphin internships in the Brazilian Amazon

 We are seeking two people to commence work as soon as possible.
 Because of visa restrictions introduced by the Brazilian Government, which restrict the length of stay of many nationalities, we may need to give priority to applicants from South American countries.

 Our work is centred on a floating lab/accommodation base, moored in the flooded forest.
 The research team comprises 3-5 people, who maintain daily observational boat-based research effort year-round.
-The basis of the work is the piecing together of the lives of over 680 individually recognisable dolphins, to provide publishable information on such diverse topics as growth, reproduction, habitat use, social system, seasonal movements, survival rates, causes of mortality etc.
+A typical day involves 7 hours on the water in a covered boat, photographing each dolphin in each group encountered.
+On return to base, the photos are downloaded, dolphins identified and the data entered into a database.
+The basis of the work is the piecing together of the lives of 700 individually recognisable dolphins, to provide publishable information on such diverse topics as growth, reproduction, habitat use, social system, seasonal movements, survival rates, causes of mortality etc.

 Interns are provided with free accommodation and food, and receive a small monthly stipend (approx $100 US).
 Transportation to the fieldsite (near the town of Tefé, Amazonas) from Manaus is provided, but interns must arrange and pay for their own transportation to Manaus.
 They must also have adequate medical insurance.
 Please do not apply unless you know that you can obtain the airfare to reach Manaus.
 All necessary training is provided on site.